gustavo-silva-serra/Backend/README.md

 This is a POC that I developed to exercise a REST API that returns discounts and prices for a shopping cart.

-The discount code is disabled since the original project was botched.
+The discount code is disabled since the original project was canceled.

 # How to run
 Configure environment variable **LISTEN_PORT**.